Table of Contents

 RD Exam Pass Rate

-UW-Green Bay interns are successful in meeting entry-level competencies and the program proudly reports a 5-year first-time pass rate of 94% on the RD exam for the traditional internship.
-There are no statistics available for the ISPP program.
+UW-Green Bay interns are successful in meeting entry-level competencies and the program proudly reports a 5-year first-time pass rate of 96.7% on the RDN exam for the traditional internship.
+The 5 year first-time pass rate for the ISPP is 75% (only 2 years of data).
+First year pass rate is 100% for both programs.